SquareGPS/navixy-api/docs/backend-api/resources/commons/dealer.md

     * `enable_cameras` - boolean.
 If `true`, camera monitoring interface is available for dealer's users.
     * `tracker_model_filter` - object.
 A filter which describes tracker models available for registration.
     * `exclusion` - boolean.
 If `true` models in the `values` will be excluded.
-    * `values` - array of string.
+    * `values` - string array.
 If it is empty - all models available.
     * `internal` - object with additional options.
     * `light_registration` - boolean.
 If `true` use "very simple" registration with demo tracker.
     * `demo_tracker_source_id` - int.
 An id of tracker created on `light_registration`.